parasumathe/Linux-Kernel-Modules/README.md

 # Linux-Kernel-Modules
-A beginners guide to start with kernel programming
+A beginners guide to start with kernel programming.